TIN vs ITIN: What Is the Difference?

 TIN stands for Taxpayer Identification Number.
 It’s a general term the IRS uses for all types of identification numbers used for tax purposes.

-SSN (Social Security Number) – issued by the Social Security Administration for U.S. citizens and eligible residents.
+Social Security Number issued by the Social Security Administration for U.S. citizens and eligible residents.

-ITIN (Individual Taxpayer Identification Number) – used by individuals who are not eligible for an SSN.
+Individual Taxpayer Identification Number used by individuals who are not eligible for an SSN.

-So, an ITIN is actually a type of TIN.
+So, an ITIN is actually a type of TIN — one of several identification numbers used for different tax purposes.

 What is an ITIN?

-An ITIN is issued by the IRS to people who need to file U.S. taxes but aren’t eligible for an SSN.
+An Individual Taxpayer Identification Number (ITIN) is issued by the IRS to people who need to file U.S. taxes but aren’t eligible for a Social Security Number.

 Dependents or spouses of U.S. citizens or residents

-Foreign investors or business owners who need to file taxes
+Foreign investors or business owners who need to file U.S. taxes

-If you’re not eligible for an SSN but need to file taxes in the U.S., you’ll need an ITIN.
+If you’re not eligible for an SSN but need to file taxes in the U.S., you’ll need to apply for an ITIN to fulfill your tax obligations and comply with IRS requirements.